fikayo-sanni/ductape-docs/docs/databases/relational/triggers.md

 # Database Triggers

 Triggers are automated actions that execute in response to database events.
-They integrate seamlessly with Ductape primitives including storage, actions, notifications, brokers, workflows, cache, quotas, fallbacks, and more.
+They integrate seamlessly with Ductape primitives including storage, actions, notifications, brokers, features, cache, quotas, fallbacks, and more.

 Triggers are stored on the Ductape backend, allowing them to be managed across your team and environments.